 One way to resolve this problem to add resistors to change the voltage, or an easier non-destructive fix is to use an active ps/2 to USB converter with built-in electronics.

 Question: Will this adapter / converter work with the extra buttons on my multimedia keyboard (volume control, sleep, check mail, go to WWW home page, more lotion)?
 Will it work if my keyboard uses a special software driver?
 Can you 100% guarantee and really, really promise that it will work with my hardware combination.

 Answer.
 This converter / device will translate the basic set of 101-104 keyboard signals which are found on all keyboards.
 It will translate the signal from ps/2 to their USB equivalents.
 This device then uses the generic, built-in USB keyboard driver which allows the operating system to think that a USB keyboard is attached.

 It does not translate and process the codes for the extra non-standard keys on multimedia keyboards.
 This device will work on basic set of 101-keys on an American English keyboard, but will also work with 102-keyboards (e.g,. various European layouts), as well as 104/105-keys (101/104 keys + windows keys).
 The computer will use the standard USB driver for a USB keyboard.

-Unfortunately, due to the variety of combinations of different keyboards, computers, operating systems, user expertise, keyboard cable lengths, age of vintage hardware, etc.. we cannot guarantee 100% compatibility.
-We do offer a standard 30-day simple return policy on all purchases.
+Unfortunately, due to the wide variety of combinations of different keyboards, computers, operating systems, user expertise, keyboard cable lengths, age of vintage hardware, etc. For example, previous buyers have found incompatability problems using this converter with the Microsoft Natural MultiMedia ps/2 Keyboard.
+We can NOT guarantee 100% compatibility and we do NOT offer a 100% satisfaction guarantee, but we do offer a standard 30-day simple return policy on all purchases.